ag-grid/ag-grid-angular/README.md

 ag-Grid Angular 2 Component
 ==============

 This project contains the Angular 2 Component for use with ag-Grid.
+This fork is to support ag-grid bundle with ag-grid-ng2 component usage in angular app. fixes https://github.com/ceolter/ag-grid-ng2/issues/15

 Building
 ==============